 Our outstanding common stock is owned by a sufficient number of investors and in appropriate proportions to permit us to satisfy the stock ownership requirements described above.
-To protect against violations of these stock ownership requirements, our articles of incorporation provide that, with certain exceptions, no person is permitted to own, applying constructive ownership tests set forth in the Code, more than 9.8% of the outstanding preferred stock.
+To protect against violations of these stock ownership requirements, our articles of incorporation provide that, with certain exceptions, no person is permitted to own, applying constructive ownership tests set forth in the Code, more than 9.8% of the outstanding common stock or 9.8% of the outstanding preferred stock.
 Our articles of incorporation permit our board of directors to waive this ownership limitation to permit greater percentage ownership if it determines such larger percentages will not jeopardize our REIT status.
-In addition, our articles of incorporation contain restrictions on transfers of capital stock, as well as provisions that automatically convert shares of stock into excess stock to the extent that the ownership requirements.
+In addition, our articles of incorporation contain restrictions on transfers of capital stock, as well as provisions that automatically convert shares of stock into excess stock to the extent that the ownership otherwise might jeopardize our REIT status.
+These restrictions, however, may not ensure that we will, in all cases, be able to satisfy the stock ownership requirements.
 If we fail to satisfy these stock ownership requirements, except as provided in the next sentence, our status as a REIT will terminate.
 However, if we comply with the rules contained in applicable Treasury Regulations that require us to ascertain the actual ownership of our shares and we do not know, or would not have known through the exercise of reasonable diligence, that we failed to meet the 50% requirement described above, we will be treated as having met this requirement.
 See the section below entitled Failure to Qualify as a REIT.